 Raleigh, Durham, and Chapel Hill make up one of the most popular regions to visit in North Carolina.
 Called The Research Triangle, or more commonly known as "The Triangle," this area has a strong college culture (thanks to Duke and the University of North Carolina - Chapel Hill) as well as a vibrant food scene—all of which make for a great time over New Year's Eve.
 These are some of the major events in The Triangle.

 First Night Raleigh

-First Night Raleigh is a weather-proof New Year's Eve celebration of the arts and community featuring performances in 28 indoor and outdoor venues throughout downtown Raleigh.
-The festival includes the early afternoon Children's Celebration, early & late countdowns, the People's Procession, music, dance, theatre, the giant Acorn Drop, and fireworks.
-Scheduled to appear are Annuals, Crucial Fiya, Justin David, Barbara Bailey Hutchison, Bob Margolin, Lenny Marcus Trio, Red Herring Puppets, and El Gleno Grande, among others.
+First Night Raleigh is a weather-proof New Year's Eve arts celebration for the local community.
+It features performances in 28 indoor and outdoor venues throughout downtown Raleigh.
+The festival includes a Children's Celebration earlier on in the day, the People's Procession, the giant Acorn Drop, music, dance, theatre, two countdowns, and fireworks to ring in the New Year.

 New Year's Eve Celebration with the NC Symphony

 This year-end celebration takes on a local flavor with a live performance by the North Carolina Symphony.
 This special New Year's Eve event takes place at the Meymandi Concert Hall in downtown Raleigh.
 The concert usually starts at 8 p.m.